5G NR ARFCN

 - does the ARFCN line up with the bandwidth, numerology, and deployment scenario you expect?

-- treating ARFCN as a band identifier instead of a carrier-channel identifier
+- do not treat ARFCN as a band identifier instead of a carrier-channel identifier

-- forgetting that FR1 and FR2 use different mapping behavior
+- do not forget that FR1 and FR2 use different raster behavior

-- mixing up GSCN and ARFCN during early-access analysis
+- do not mix up GSCN and ARFCN during early-access analysis

-- assuming one observed ARFCN value is enough without checking actual band and frequency context
+- do not assume one observed ARFCN value is enough without checking actual band and frequency context

-- reading planning spreadsheets in MHz while trace tools report ARFCN and failing to translate between them correctly
+- do not read planning spreadsheets in MHz while trace tools report ARFCN without translating between them correctly

 FAQ